-Large events at Elon during fall semester will be strictly limited in keeping with local, state and federal guidelines.
+Large events at Elon during the 2020-21 academic year will be strictly limited in keeping with local, state and federal guidelines.
 In most cases, traditional events will be reimagined as virtual events to allow the community to attend via virtual technologies.
-New Student Convocation, Fall Convocation, Family Weekend and Homecoming & Reunion Weekend will not take place in their traditional ways.
 Concerts, performances and lectures will have attendance limitations, with a priority on student audiences.
 There will be no physical tickets or programs and seating arrangements will meet standards for physical distancing.

-Campus Recreation and Wellness has made extensive health-related modifications for fall semester.
+Campus Recreation and Wellness has made extensive health-related modifications due to COVID-19.
 Capacity of activity areas has been reduced, extensive cleaning requirements are in place, towel service has been suspended and staff contact reduced.
 Visit the Campus Recreation & Wellness website for an overview of RecWell changes, along with other pages that include information on facility operations, program modifications and online wellness resources.

 Elon intends to foster a vibrant social climate through redesigned and engaging events and programs and to promote learning and wellness through active student organizations.
 Student organizations are reimagining events and meetings using physical distancing and virtual options.
 Read more about the new guidelines in place for all meetings, programs and events by student organizations.